LiliumOS/elf/src/os-ext.md

 The Lilium Kernel and Default USI loader impose the following constraints on objects loaded:
 * Any Dynamically linked executable (executable a `PT_INTERP` segment) must be Position Independent (either PIE or full PIC).
 This is enforced by the loader.
+* Any external symbol must be Valid UTF-8,
 * Any `PT_LOAD` or `PT_GNU_STACK` segment must not set both `PF_W` and `PF_X`.

 ## OS Specific Program Header Types